SaheedLawanson/Roman_numerals_converter/README.md

 Algorithm

-1. A roman numeral dictionary is defined (from highest to lowest), the keys are the roman numerals and the values are the numerical equivalent in cardinal numbers.
+1. A roman numeral dictionary is defined (from highest to lowest), the keys are the roman numerals and the values are the numerical equivalent in cardinal numbers e.g. 1, 2, 3, 4, 5 etc.
 2. An empty string called "roman_num" is initialized
 3. A for loop iterates through all the keys in the dictionary and searches for the first value that is lower or equal to the num variable